Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-RampsOver 22 – as of September 2025Alibaba Cloud, AWS, Google Cloud (GCP), Microsoft Azure, IBM Cloud, Oracle Cloud.
+Direct Cloud On-RampsOver 22 — as of September 2025Alibaba, AWS, Google Cloud (GCP), IBM Cloud, Microsoft Azure, Oracle Cloud.

-Sales Tax20% VAT – as of September 2025Standard Value Added Tax applies to equipment purchases and services.
+Sales Tax20% VAT, as of September 2025The standard Value Added Tax rate applies to services.

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality With over 100 carriers active in the market, as of September 2025, businesses have extensive choice.
-The ecosystem is dominated by carrier-neutral facilities, especially in the key London markets like the Docklands and Slough, promoting competitive pricing and resilient network design.
+Carrier Density & Carrier Neutrality With over 100 unique network carriers active in the country as of September 2025, businesses have extensive choice.
+The market is dominated by carrier-neutral facilities, especially in London, Manchester, and the Slough Trading Estate, fostering a competitive environment that drives down transit costs.

-Bare Metal Bare metal server options are widely available from a variety of providers.
-Services from global suppliers like Hivelocity and phoenixNAP are present, offering dedicated compute resources for performance-sensitive workloads.
+Bare Metal Bare metal server capacity is widely available from a variety of providers.
+Options are available from global suppliers like Hivelocity and OVHcloud, allowing for dedicated performance without the overhead of virtualization.

 Power Analysis

 Average Cost Of Power Industrial power pricing is approximately £0.17/kWh, as of September 2025.
-While not the cheapest in Europe, this rate is stable for a primary market and must be factored into the total cost of ownership for large-scale deployments.
-The UK's energy mix includes significant contributions from renewables (~40–50%), natural gas, and nuclear power.
+This rate is stable and predictable, allowing for effective operational cost forecasting.
+The UK's energy mix includes significant contributions from renewables (around 40–50%), natural gas, and nuclear power.

 Market Access, Business & Tax Climate